JSydll/Survey-Step2/Readme.md

 ## LimeSurvey implementation

-Approach:
-- The survey must enforce a participant list with access tokens.
-- This enforces URLs like `<SurveyUrl>/index.php?r=survey/index&sid=<SID>&token=<TOKEN>`.
-- Unfortunately, the survey cannot be fully anonymized as no correlation betwwen tokens and answers would be possible in this case.
-However, the survey should not capture timestamps and personal data.
-- The token will be stored alongside with the results of the participant.
-- The last page of LimeSurvey needs to implement a link to this survey-evaluator with the parameter `?sid={SID]&token={TOKEN}`.
-This leverages the LimeSurvey ExpressionManager syntax.
+The last page of LimeSurvey needs to implement a link to this application with the URL parameters `?sid={SID]&response={SAVEDID}`.
+This leverages the LimeSurvey ExpressionManager syntax and makes the survey ID and individual response ID available for querying data.
+According to the [documentation of URL fields](https://manual.limesurvey.org/URL_fields), LimeSurvey can even automatically forward the user to the step2 application.

-- The implementation of the `IDataCollector` uses the [LimeSurvey RemoteControl API 2](https://manual.limesurvey.org/RemoteControl_2_API) to fetch the results of the participant by his token.
+The implementation of the `IDataCollector` uses the [LimeSurvey RemoteControl API 2](https://manual.limesurvey.org/RemoteControl_2_API) to fetch the results of the participant by his response id.

 ## Todos